When designing and creating your app's shortcuts, follow these guidelines:

 - Publish only four distinct shortcuts

-Although the API currently supports a combination of up to fifteen static and dynamic shortcuts for your app at any given time, we recommend that you publish only four distinct shortcuts to improve their visual appearance in the launcher.
+Although the API supports a combination of up to 15 static and dynamic shortcuts for your app, we recommend that you publish only four distinct shortcuts, to improve their visual appearance in the launcher.

 - Limit shortcut description length

-Space is limited within the menu that shows your app's shortcuts in the launcher.
-When possible, limit the length of the "short description" of a shortcut to 10 characters, and limit the length of the "long description" to 25 characters.
+The space in the menu that shows your app's shortcuts in the launcher is limited.
+When possible, limit the length of the "short description" of a shortcut to 10 characters and limit the length of the "long description" to 25 characters.

 - Maintain shortcut and action usage history

-For each shortcut that you create, consider the different ways in which a user can accomplish the same task directly within your app.
-Remember to call
+For each shortcut you create, consider the different ways a user can accomplish the same task directly within your app.
+Call

 reportShortcutUsed()in each of these situations so that the launcher maintains an accurate history of how frequently a user performs the actions representing your shortcuts.